Skip to Content

 2. Kiwano fruit

-Kiwano fruit is a fruit that is native to Africa.
-It has a unique flavor and taste.
-Kiwano fruit is also called the horned melon, African horned cucumber, African horned squash, or jelly melon.
-It is a citrus fruit with a sour taste.
+Kiwano fruit is native to Africa.
+This citrus fruit is also known as horned melon, African horned cucumber, African horned squash, or jelly melon.

 The kiwano fruit has a sweet and tangy flavor that can be compared to the taste of honeydew melon.
-It is also high in vitamin C and potassium.
+It is high in vitamin C, magnesium, and potassium.

 3. Kumquat fruit